karate-dojo/budokaizen/content/en/iogkf.md

 ## Foundation and Mission

-The International Okinawan Goju-Ryu Karate-do Federation (IOGKF) was established in 1979 by Sensei Morio Higaonna, 10th Dan, to preserve and promote authentic Okinawan Goju-Ryu karate worldwide.
-The IOGKF serves as the premier organization dedicated to maintaining the traditional standards and methods of Goju-Ryu as taught by its founder, Chojun Miyagi.
+The International Okinawan Goju-Ryu Karate-do Federation (IOGKF) was established in July 1979 by Sensei Morio Higaonna in Poole, England, to preserve and promote authentic Okinawan Goju-Ryu karate worldwide.
+The IOGKF was formed with the support and backing of Ken Miyagi (fourth son of Goju-Ryu founder Chojun Miyagi), An'ichi Miyagi (successor to Chojun Miyagi), and senior students of the late Chojun Miyagi.

+Since its formation, the IOGKF has grown to have more than 55 affiliated countries and over 75,000 members worldwide, making it one of the largest traditional karate organizations globally.

+## Current Leadership

+In 2012, Higaonna Sensei took up an advisory role within the Federation and appointed **Sensei Tetsuji Nakamura** as his successor and chief instructor of IOGKF International.
+Sensei Ernie Molyneux and Sensei Henrik Larsen were also promoted to IOGKF Vice Chief Instructor at the same time, and together the three form the IOGKF International executive committee.

+In 2022, at the age of 84, Higaonna Sensei stepped down from his role in IOGKF.
+The IOGKF International Honbu Dojo is now located in Burlington, Ontario, Canada, where Sensei Tetsuji Nakamura resides.

-## Sensei Morio Higaonna: The Living Legend
+## Sensei Morio Higaonna: The Founder

 Morio Higaonna was born in Naha, Okinawa in 1938.
 He began training in Goju-Ryu karate at the age of 14 under Sensei Chojun Miyagi's senior student, An'ichi Miyagi.
 Later, he became the student of Sensei Ei'ichi Miyazato, another direct disciple of Chojun Miyagi.

 **Key Achievements:**
-- Founded the IOGKF in 1979
+- Founded the IOGKF in July 1979
 - Established authentic Goju-Ryu training worldwide
 - Author of several authoritative books on Goju-Ryu
 - Recognized as one of the world's foremost authorities on traditional Okinawan karate
+- The IOGKF is recognized by the Japanese Government as a true Japanese traditional martial arts organization
+- The IOGKF is a proud member of the Nihon Kobudo Kyokai (Japan Traditional Martial Arts Association)

 ## IOGKF Principles and Standards